 I don’t know about you, but it’s really amazing to consider the miraculous way in which God delivered the Israelites and then the ten commandments.
 These ten commandments, along with the 613 oral laws, later became known as “the Law”.
 God basically revealed His mind, His rules, to the Israelites.
 These laws were God’s expectations of Holy Living.

 Please join us again when we detail a bit more about the Mosaic Covenant and the Law.
-Standing on this side of His story (history), we know that the Mosaic Covenant has been replaced by the PROPHESIED New Covenant, a better covenant, where God wrote His laws on the hearts of mankind.
-This happened at Pentecost, when the Disciples received the Holy Spirit.
+Standing on this side of His story (history), we know that the Mosaic Covenant has been replaced by the PROPHESIED New Covenant, a better covenant, where God wrote His laws on the hearts of mankind.✝️ This happened on Pentecost, when the Disciples received the Holy Spirit – the same day that the nation of Israel received the Law.